jstoppa/coding_with_cursor/README.md

 # Coding with cursor

-This project is a simple app generated using Cursor AI and allows the user to check any stock market and display a graph timeline with the value the last 20 years.
+This is an app that has been generated using Cursor AI, it allows the user to check any stock market and display a graph timeline with the value the last 20 years.

 <img src="demo.gif"/>